markheath/durable-functions-multiple-approvals/README.md

 ### Flows to test:

-[x] Timeout
+- Timeout
-[x] Approved
+- Approved
-[x] Same approver submits many
+- Same approver submits more than one (their vote should only be counted once)
-[x] Race condition - should be fixed in [v1.8.0](https://github.com/Azure/azure-functions-durable-extension/releases/tag/v1.8.0)
+- Race condition (we should not miss any votes) - should be fixed in [v1.8.0](https://github.com/Azure/azure-functions-durable-extension/releases/tag/v1.8.0)
-[x] Approval rejected (also allows same user to send a reject after initally approving)
+- Approval rejected (also allows same user to send a reject after initally approving)